 demonstration that the requested derogation would have no adverse effect on cross-border trade;

-in the case of a DC-connected power park module connected to one or more remote-end HVDC converter stations, evidence that the converter station will not be affected by the derogation or, alternatively, agreement from the converter station owner to the proposed derogation.
+in the case of an asynchronously connected power park module, an asynchronously connected demand facility or an asynchronously connected electricity storage module connected to one or more remote-end HVDC converter stations, evidence that the converter station will not be affected by the derogation or, alternatively, agreement from the converter station owner to the proposed derogation.

-Within two weeks of receipt of a request for a derogation, the relevant system operator shall confirm to the HVDC system owner or DC-connected power park module owner, or their prospective owner, whether the request is complete.
-If the relevant system operator considers that the request is incomplete, the HVDC system owner or DC-connected power park module owner, or their prospective owner, shall submit the additional required information within one month from the receipt of the request for additional information.
-If the HVDC system owner or DC-connected power park module owner, or their prospective owner, does not supply the requested information within that time limit, the request for a derogation shall be deemed withdrawn.
+Within two weeks of receipt of a request for a derogation, the relevant system operator shall confirm to the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner or asynchronously connected electricity storage module owner, or their prospective owner, whether the request is complete.
+If the relevant system operator considers that the request is incomplete, the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner or asynchronously connected electricity storage module owner, or their prospective owner, shall submit the additional required information within one month from the receipt of the request for additional information.
+If the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner or asynchronously connected electricity storage module owner, or their prospective owner, does not supply the requested information within that time limit, the request for a derogation shall be deemed withdrawn.

 The relevant system operator shall, in coordination with the relevant TSO and any affected adjacent DSO or DSOs, assess the request for a derogation and the provided cost-benefit analysis, taking into account the criteria determined by the regulatory authority pursuant to Article 78.

-If a request for a derogation concerns a HVDC system or DC-connected power park module connected to a distribution system, including a closed distribution system, the relevant system operator's assessment must be accompanied by an assessment of the request for a derogation by the relevant TSO.
+If a request for a derogation concerns a HVDC system, asynchronously connected power park module, asynchronously connected demand facility or asynchronously connected electricity storage module connected to a distribution system, including a closed distribution system, the relevant system operator's assessment shall be accompanied by an assessment of the request for a derogation by the relevant TSO.
 The relevant TSO shall provide its assessment within two months of being requested to do so by the relevant system operator.

 Within six months of receipt of a request for a derogation, the relevant system operator shall forward the request to the regulatory authority and submit the assessment(s) prepared in accordance with paragraphs 4 and 5.
-That period may be extended by one month where the relevant system operator seeks further information from the HVDC system owner or DC-connected power park module owner, or their prospective owner, and by two months where the relevant system operator requests the relevant TSO to submit an assessment of the request for a derogation.
+That period may be extended by one month where the relevant system operator seeks further information from the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner or asynchronously connected electricity storage module owner, or their prospective owner, and by two months where the relevant system operator requests the relevant TSO to submit an assessment of the request for a derogation.

 The regulatory authority shall adopt a decision concerning any request for a derogation within six months from the day after it receives the request.
-That time limit may be extended by three months before its expiry where the regulatory authority requires further information from the HVDC system owner or DC-connected power park module owner, or their prospective owner, or from any other interested parties.
+That time limit may be extended by three months before its expiry where the regulatory authority requires further information from the HVDC system owner, asynchronously connected power park module owner, asynchronously connected demand facility owner or asynchronously connected electricity storage module owner, or their prospective owner, or from any other interested parties.
 The additional period shall begin when the complete information has been received.